numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 **Key Concepts:**

-- Consider some linear transformation in 2D that moves i-hat to [3, 0] and j-hat to [1, 2]; it is represented by a matrix with columns [3 1; 0 2]
+- Consider some linear transformation in 2D that moves i-hat to [3, 0] and j-hat to [1, 2]; it is represented by a matrix [3 1; 0 2]
 - Lets focus on how it transforms one particular vector and think about the span of that vector (the line passing through its origin and its tip)
 - Most vectors will get knocked off their span during the transformation
-- But some special vectors do remnain on their own span, meaning the effect that the matrix has on such a vector is just to stretch it or squish it, like a scalar
+- But some special vectors do remain on their own span, meaning the effect that the matrix has on such a vector is just to stretch it or squish it, like a scalar
 - For our specific example [3 1; 0 2], the basis vector i-hat is one such special vector
 - The span of i-hat is the x-axis, and from the first column of the matrix [3, 0], we can see that i-hat moves over to 3 times itself, still on that x-axis
 - And because of the way linear transformations work, any other vector on the x-axis is also just stretched by a factor of 3, and hence remains on its own span